crimx/value-enhancer/README.md

 - Safe and fast lazy computation.
   It solves multi-level derivation issue (like in Svelte Stores) with smart lazy value evaluation.
 - Explicit.
   Reactive objects are easy to tell since their types are different from normal objects.
-Subscription also requires explicit dependency declaration which reduce the work of repetitive dynamic dependency collection in Proxy implementations.
+Subscription also requires explicit dependency declaration which reduce the work of repetitive dynamic dependency collection in Proxy/Signal implementations.
 - Simple DX.
   Designed with ergonomics in mind.
 No hidden rules for getting or setting values.
 What you see is what you get.
 - Bundle size and Performance.